wp-plugins/nextgen-facebook/readme.txt

 * Added links to the Facebook Debugger, Google Testing Tool, and Twitter Card Validator in the Post/Page custom settings.
 * Added a Google and Twitter Card description for the Post/Page custom settings (Pro version).
 * Added a Pinterest Image Caption, Tumblr Image and Video Caption to the Post/Page custom settings (Pro version).
+* Improved the character counter on the Post/Page custom settings (Pro version).
 * Added the `ngfb_topics` filter (Pro version).
 * Minimized as CSS stylesheets and JS scripts.